 I don’t consider this recipe totally sugar-free because of the lactose in milk products.
 However, when you make homemade yogurt or kefir there is very little lactose left in the end product and many who are lactose intolerant can eat them both.
 Still, be aware that there may be remnants of lactose in the whey.

-yogurt, milk or kefir (each preferably raw or homemade)
+- yogurt, milk, or milk kefir (each preferably raw or homemade)

-If you’re using yogurt or kefir, no earlier preparation is needed.
+If you're using yogurt or milk kefir, no earlier preparation is needed.

-3. Pull the tea bag about half way up the jar and secure it with a metal ring or rubber band.
-Make sure the tea bag is pulled up far enough that the whey can drip out and the tea bag won’t be sitting in it.
+Pull the tea bag about halfway up the jar and secure it with a metal ring or rubber band.
+Make sure the tea bag is pulled up far enough that the whey can drip out and the tea bag won't be sitting in it.
 Put the jar in the fridge and let it drip for about 24 hours.